osowsky/pyConics/README.md

 by getting the time difference of arrival (TDOA) of a signal emitted from the object to three or more receivers/stations.

-Additionally (version 0.2.6), this package can be used by high school and undergraduate students to solve two-dimensional Cartesian geometry problems with points and lines, such as:
+Additionally, in version 0.2.6, this package can be used by high school and undergraduate students to solve two-dimensional Cartesian geometry problems with points and lines, such as: